giantswarm/swarm-wercker/README.md

 [![wercker status](https://app.wercker.com/status/3c9054f88dd943bf132343cb04f525a5/m "wercker status")](https://app.wercker.com/project/bykey/3c9054f88dd943bf132343cb04f525a5)

-This respository depends on the [Giant Swarm Step for Wercker](https://github.com/giantswarm/giantswarm-wercker-step) repository.
+This respository's *wercker.yml* file depends on the repo [Giant Swarm Step for Wercker](https://github.com/giantswarm/giantswarm-wercker-step).

 The most interesting thing about Swacker is the fact you **don't need** `git`, `docker`, `boot2docker`, or anything else installed locally to launch your own containerized website on [Giant Swarm](https://giantswarm.io).
 Shoot, now I think about it, you could probably launch the software using just your phone!